nick8787/StylusTestSelenide/Readme.md

 ## 📢I've applied:

-- Selenide, Maven, TestNG, assertJ, Lombok, log4j.
+- Selenide, Maven, TestNG, assertJ, Lombok.
 - Pattern - Page Object (breaking down into **_pages_** and **_locators_**).
 - Assertions using **_assertJ_** library.
 - Properties to identify user data.
+- Random Generator to generate payment types and street names.
 - I've created an optimal test coverage that covers the maximum number of test cases.

 ## 💡Creating process: